 Life is very much like this.
 While you’re in the grind, you are really not as aware of your situation.
 Yes, you know your alive, but in a way, you are sleeping.
 Completely unaware of what’s brewing under the surface.

 I find that it’s interesting I come to this point after Martin Luther King Jr. Day, since what he (and others) stood for and died for changed America forever.

 Our founding fathers declared in the Declaration of Independence, that: ” we hold these truths to be self evident.”

 Strong words: truth to be self evident.
-When we look on the founding principles of what freedom is, it is built upon truth.
+Looking at the founding principles of what freedom is, it is built upon truth.
 An absolute truth.
-Truth was that all men were created equal.
+Truth was: all men were created equal.

 Not one was created higher than the other, we are all born babies–helpless.

 Now we have a growing culture where freedom is separated from truth.
 That there is no strong foundation where truth will set us free.
 Instead, we are living in a world where we openly say, “to each his own.”
 This is known as relativism.

 Why is relativism not such a great thing?